Orbit equivalences of $\mathbb{R}$-covered Anosov flows and hyperbolic-like actions on the line: Introduction

 \begin{question} Does there exist an ($\bR$-covered or not) Anosov flow on a hyperbolic $3$-manifold $M$ such that the only self orbit equivalences are isotopic to identity? \end{question}

-\begin{question} Does there exist an ($\bR$-covered or not) Anosov flow on a hyperbolic $3$-manifold $M$ such that every elements of $\MCG(M)$ is represented by a self orbit equivalence? \end{question}
+\begin{question} Does there exist an ($\bR$-covered or not) Anosov flow on a hyperbolic $3$-manifold $M$ such that every element of the mapping class group of $M$ is represented by a self orbit equivalence? \end{question}

+\begin{rem} The case of most interest for both questions is when the manifold considered has non-trivial mapping class group.
+Note however that there are, yet, no constructions of Anosov flows on a $3$-manifold that has a trivial mapping class group.
+So even the trivial case for these questions is not yet known. \end{rem}

 \begin{rem} In \cite{BFP_CAF}, the authors introduced a class of partially hyperbolic diffeomorphisms called ``collapsed Anosov flows", which are semi-conjugate to self orbit equivalences of Anosov flows.
-Hence, Theorem \ref{thm_class_SOE} directly leads to a classification of the possible isotopy classes of collapsed Anosov flows associated with $\bR$-covered Anosov flows.
-That is, if $f$ is a collapsed Anosov flow on $M$ associated with a skew $\bR$-covered Anosov flow, then $[f]^n\in D_{\varphi}$ for some $n$.
+Hence, the criterion of Theorem \ref{thm_criterion} (and its applications for certain manifolds, as in Theorems \ref{thm_oneJSJpiece} and \ref{thm_linear_graph}) describes the possible isotopy classes of collapsed Anosov flows associated with $\bR$-covered Anosov flows. \end{rem}

-A still open question on that subject is whether the other direction holds, i.e.~given an isotopy class in $D_{\varphi}$, does there exists a collapsed Anosov flow in that isotopy class? \end{rem}